legends2k/blog/content/post/inspirers.md

 [Why Do We Learn Math?]: https://betterexplained.com/articles/why-do-we-learn-math/

 ## Scott H. Young
 This man successfully completed MIT’s 4-year undergraduate computer science curriculum in 12 months, *without taking any classes*.
 He also devised the [Feynman technique][] you may use to learn any topic in any domain.
-He has wrtten many great articles of which [one stands out][hello, world] as an inspiration.
+He has written many great articles of which [one stands out][hello, world] as an inspiration.

 [Feynman technique]: https://www.scotthyoung.com/learnonsteroids/grab/TranscriptFeynman.pdf
 [hello, world]: /post/hello_world#writing-a-powerful-tool

 ## Richard Feynman
 He needs no introduction.
-[His essays on Physics][Feynman essays] are the go-to literature if you are an amatuer physist.
+[His essays on Physics][Feynman essays] are the go-to literature if you are an amateur physicist.

 [Feynman essays]: http://www.feynmanlectures.info/